Strength and conditioning for swimmers have become an increasingly popular matter in the modern world of competitive swimming.

 Further, the core muscles link the lower and the upper body, allowing for more power output in the water and ultimately faster times.

 It is clear that the core muscles are some of the most important muscles when it comes to swimming.
 You should place an emphasis on training these muscles and make them a high priority in your training routine.
-(Find out what are the 10 best core exercises for swimmers.)
+(Find out what are the best core exercises.)

 The legs consist of many different large muscle groups, namely the quads, hamstrings, glutes, and calves.